 Non-Thermal Plasma Reforming of Refractory Tars and Oils Generated by Biomass Gasification

-Ceramatec, as a co-recipient of a DOE funded research project, is applying its GlidArc ® non-thermal plasma reformer technology to convert refractory tars and oils to synthesis gas.
-This operation will occur while the tars and oils are still entrained in the gasifier product stream.
-Preliminary laboratory work indicates that it is possible for the plasma reformer to reform the stream exiting the gasifier and convert the entrained tars and oils to additional hydrogen and carbon monoxide.
-This process will be tested with a ten (10) ton per day biomass gasification unit using an Emery Energy gasifier that will be located at Western Research Institute in Laramie, Wyoming.
-Funding for the effort will be provided by a US Department of Energy award to Emery Energy.
+Working as a subcontractor to Emery Energy, a Salt Lake City company with expertise in biomass gasification, Ceramatec will be applying its non-thermal plasma reformer technology to eliminate any refractory tars and oils that exit the Emery gasifier.
+Preliminary laboratory work indicates that it is possible for the plasma reformer to operate on the gas exiting the gasifier and convert these tars and oils to additional hydrogen and carbon monoxide.
+This work is being done at Western Research Institute in Laramie, Wyoming under a US Department of Energy award to Emery Energy.

-This paper will present the overall description of the gasification process and the non-thermal plasma reformer in particular.
+This paper will present an overall process structure of the gasification process and the non-thermal plasma reformer in particular.
 Operational characteristics and laboratory results related to the reforming of the refractory tars and oils will be presented.
 The larger pilot sized facility at Laramie will also be described.
 Data may be available from the larger pilot sized facility in Laramie by the time for the conference and if available will be presented.